A new way to top up your super, tax effectively

-Your super is the only investment you have that offers a favourable tax treatment over time.
+Your super may provide a more favourable tax outcome over time, compared to other investments.
 A lower tax rate means you have more available funds to fulfil a purposeful retirement.

 - On the way in – when you can claim a tax deduction for personal contributions,